jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 1. [Preventing trespassers](#security)
 1. [Where to go next](#going-deeper)

 Before getting started, you should **pick a goal**.
-These tutorials will walk you though creating sample applications, but the real test is when you apply the concepts to something unique.
+This tutorial will walk you though modifying a sample application, but the real test is when you apply these concepts to something unique.
 This could be a personal blog, or a site for your dog walking business... whatever!
 "Building a better Facebook" is probably a bit ambitious for a first project – keep it simple.
 Having a real problem to solve in the back of your mind will help keep you motivated, and allow you to ask yourself "how would this apply to my project?" as you cover each concept.

 ### For beginners